 Honesty.
 Respect.
 Fairness.
 Strong Advocacy.

 If you are a military family and are in need of legal assistance with a divorce, child custody or separation agreements, Lesley Turmelle Abbott, P.A., can help.
-Having been raised in a military family, Ms. Abbott understands many of the unique needs attached to military service and provides knowledgeable representation for military families undergoing a divorce or dealing with other family law issues.
+Having been raised in a military family, Ms. Abbott understands many of the unique needs attached to military service and provides knowledgeable representation for military families undergoing a divorce or facing other family law issues.

 A Military Divorce Is Different